Sanil-55/cs50-1/README.md

-# CS50_HW
+# CS50

-Homework of Harvard University's Introduction to Computer Science course.
+My solution to the problem sets of Harvard University's Introduction to Computer Science course.

 ## Install CS50 Library